Definition of Specific Learning Disabilities

 For more information → Brochures

-Indicators of Specific Learning Difficulties
+Indicators of Specific Learning Disabilities

-Indicators of Specific Learning Difficulties
+Indicators of Specific Learning Disabilities

-• Low academic achievement.
+• Low academic achievement compared to peers.

 • Difficulty acquiring and recalling terminology and concepts.

-• Inflexible thinking and difficulty being persuaded.
+• Inflexible thinking and challenges in persuasion or problem-solving.

-• Impulsive behavior and excessive activity.
+• Impulsive behavior and hyperactivity.

 • Delayed speech and language acquisition skills.

-Diagnosis of Specific Learning Difficulties
+Assessment of Specific Learning Disabilities

-Diagnosis of Specific Learning Difficulties
+Assessment of Specific Learning Disabilities

 Educational Intervention